Shearless barriers in the conservative Ikeda map: The model

 For $\phi=0$, the map defined by Eq. (\ref{eq:ikedaConsMatrix}) reduces to:

 In this case, the rotation angle is simply $\theta$ and is independent of the coordinates.
 The fixed point of the system is found by setting $[x_{n+1},y_{n+1}]=[x_{n},y_{n}]=[x^*,y^*]$, which yields:

-Due to the translation introduced by the map, the rotations are not performed around the origin of the system.
-Instead, they are centered around the fixed point.
-This can be seen in Figure \ref{fig:fig1}(a), where the concentric circles are generated by iterations of some initial conditions distributed along the dashed vertical line.
-However, by performing a change of coordinates, the map in Eq. (\ref{eq:ikedaConsMatrixInt}) can be rewritten as pure rotation around the origin.
+Due to the translation introduced by the map, the rotations are performed around the fixed point of the map, not around the origin of the system.
+However, by performing a change of coordinates, the map in Eq. (\ref{eq:ikedaConsMatrixInt}) can be rewritten as a pure rotation around the origin.
 Let $x=u+x^*$ and $y=v+y^*$.
 Then, Eq. (\ref{eq:ikedaConsMatrixInt}) becomes: